-We have incurred significant net losses and negative cash flow in each year since our inception, including net losses of approximately and \$6.0 million and \$5.2 million for the three months ended March 31, 2022 and March 31, 2021, respectively, and approximately \$15.7 million and \$26.4 million for the years ended December 31, 2021, and 2020, respectively.
-As of March 31, 2022, our accumulated deficit was approximately \$177.3 million.
+We have incurred significant net losses and negative cash flow in each year since our inception, including net losses of approximately and \$4.6 million and \$5.2 million for the three months ended March 31, 2022 and March 31, 2021, respectively, and approximately \$15.7 million and \$26.4 million for the years ended December 31, 2021, and 2020, respectively.
+As of March 31, 2022, our accumulated deficit was approximately \$176 million.
 We have devoted a significant amount of our financial resources to research and development, including our nonclinical development activities and clinical trials.
 We expect that the costs associated with our plans to begin preclinical research, contract manufacturing and file an IND for our NT-CoV2-1 vaccine product candidate and the research and development of our product candidates in the area of lantibiotics ("Lantibiotics Program") will continue to increase the level of our overall expenses significantly going forward.
 Additionally, our License Agreements also requires the payment of certain recurring and performance-based royalties that may negatively impact our financial capabilities.
-As a result, we expect to continue to incur substantial net losses and negative cash flow for the foreseeable future.
-These losses and negative cash flows have had, and will continue to have, an adverse effect on our shareholders' equity and working capital.
+As a result, we expect to continue to incur substantial net losses and negative cash flows have had, and will continue to have, an adverse effect on our shareholders' equity and working capital.
 Because of the numerous risks and uncertainties associated with product development and commercialization, we are unable to accurately predict the timing or amount of substantial expenses or when, or if, we will be able to generate the revenue necessary to achieve or maintain profitability.